 Budgeting, borrowing and debt, saving, tithing and other financial topics are important, but our attitude about money is more important.
 Once our way of thinking about money lines up with God’s, its much easier to tackle the practical matters.

 This online Bible study is the first of a series of free printable studies on money, finances, and possessions.
 More detailed information on these topics can be found in the book Putting Money in its Place.
-(This book, although written for married couples, has lots of information that will also help singles financially.)
+(This book, although written for married couples, has much information that will help singles with their finances.)

 For every animal of the forest is mine, and the cattle on a thousand hills.
 (Psalm 50:10)

 The world is mine, and all that is in it.
 (Psalm 50:12)